-EBMUD takes steps to stem formation of disinfection byproducts, maintain high quality drinking water.
+EBMUD takes steps to stem formation of disinfection byproducts and maintain high quality drinking water.

 Our treatment and distribution systems are regulated by the United States Environmental Protection Agency and the State of California Division of Drinking Water, under the state and federal Safe Drinking Water Acts.

-Municipal water agencies like EBMUD protect public health through a two-step process to filter and disinfect all water we deliver.
-These processes remove Cryptosporidium, E. coli, Giardia intestinalis, and other water-borne pathogens that can cause illnesses such as diarrhea, cholera and Hepatitis A.
+Municipal water agencies that use surface water protect public health by filtering and disinfecting all water delivered to our customers.
+These processes reduce viruses, Cryptosporidium, E. coli, Giardia, and other water-borne pathogens that can cause illnesses.

-Filtration: Water passes through filters of sand, gravel, and charcoal with various pore sizes, to remove dissolved particles, like dust, parasites, bacteria, viruses, and chemicals.
+Filtration: Coagulants are added, and then the water passes through filters of anthracite and sand to remove particles like dust, parasites, bacteria, and viruses.

-Disinfection: A disinfectant (chlorine or chloramine) is added to kill any remaining parasites, bacteria, and viruses, and to protect the water from germs when it is piped to homes and businesses.
-(Disinfectants can be added before filtration and/or after, depending on the water treatment plant).
+Disinfection: A disinfectant (chlorine) is added to kill any remaining parasites, bacteria, and viruses, and to protect the water from germs when it is piped to homes and businesses.
+Disinfectants are added before filtration and/or after, depending on the water treatment plant.

 Trihalomethanes, or THMs, are byproducts of the process used to disinfect water during the treatment process.
 They are formed when natural organic material, such as the decaying vegetation commonly found in lakes and reservoirs, reacts with chlorine used to treat the water.